nisanray/DataNest/README.md

 - **Cloud Sync:**
   - Automatic sync with Firestore (with `synced` status tracking)
   - Works seamlessly across devices
+- **Robust Sync Logic:**
+  - On login, all user data is fetched from Firebase and always overwrites Hive, ensuring local data is always up-to-date.
+  - The UI always reads from Hive, guaranteeing instant access and correct display even after hot restart.
+  - Any new or edited data is saved to Hive with `synced: false` and is automatically uploaded to Firebase when online, then marked as `synced: true`.
+  - Extensive debugPrint instrumentation throughout the codebase for easy debugging and tracing of all sync and data actions.
 - **Conflict Handling:**
   - Last-write-wins for now (future: merge/resolve)
 - **Export/Import:** (Planned)